-Port Metro Vancouver is Canada’s largest and busiest port, a dynamic gateway for domestic and international trade and tourism, and a major economic force that strengthens the Canadian economy.
+Port Metro Vancouver is Canada’s largest and most diversified port, a dynamic gateway for domestic and international trade and tourism, and a major economic force that strengthens the Canadian economy.

 We're also a port with a history of commitment to the environment, to our operating communities, and to innovation.

 We invite you to explore our website to learn more about who we are and what we do, for information about what's happening in your community, to learn about our environmental programs and many projects, or to inquire about business opportunities.

 For our existing customers, stakeholders and tenants, please visit our Port Users section for updated commercial information.

 Welcome to Your Port.